 Web Site Dev Using Dreamweaver (day only)

 This course is designed as an introduction to Web page design, creation, and maintenance using Dreamweaver as the primary software application.
 In addition to Dreamweaver, current versions of HTML, XHTML and CSS will be used in the Web development process.
 Students will learn how to generate Web sites incorporating a variety of techniques involved in Web page develpment including hyperlinks, tables, forms, templates, stylesheets, layers, image maps, navigation structures, AP Divs and introductory animation.
 File management concepts and connectivity issues will be emphasized.
 3-0-3

 This course introduces the student to object-oriented computer programming concepts using JAVA as the primary programming language.
 Students learn how to write, debug and execute programs in a variety of development environments.
 Students first develop JAVA programs using control structures and then move into coding methods and classes.
 Applications using Graphical User Interfaces are created focusing on components, events and listeners.
 3-0-3

-Database: SQL and Report Structures (DAY)
+Database: SQL and Report Structures (day only)